Sensitivities to secret neutrino interaction at FASER$\nu$: Introduction

+In this work, we study how decays of charged mesons ($M \rightarrow l\nu Z^\prime $) can provide us information about neutrinos interacting with new light particles.
+We will investigate the sensitivity of leptonic decay of charged mesons to the interaction of neutrinos with $Z^\prime$.
+In our scenario, a new gauge boson with a mass of less than 500 {\rm MeV} can be produced via $M \rightarrow l \nu Z^\prime $ and subsequently $Z^\prime $ decays into a pair of a neutrino and an anti-neutrino before reaching the near detector.
+The produced neutrinos can be detected, providing us with information on the intermediate $Z^\prime$.

-In this paper, we study the scenario in which neutrino couples to a light gauge boson $Z^\prime$ with mass of less than 40 MeV.
-It is intriguing to assess the possibility of neutrinophilic interaction that a new gauge boson couple to neutrinos without coupling to charged leptons.
-One possible underlying model that can lead to this interaction is proposed in reference \cite{farzan,farzaan} by introducing a new fermion of mass order of GeV that is charged under an extra U(1) gauge symmetry.
+Several models for neutrino interaction with the new light gauge boson have been proposed in the literature.
+One possible underlying model that can lead to this interaction is proposed in reference \cite{farzan,farzaan}, introducing a new fermion of a mass of the order of {\rm GeV} that is charged under an extra U(1) gauge symmetry.
 This new fermion is mixed with neutrino and the active neutrinos will obtain interactions of this form.

-Considering this interaction, a new mode of meson decay, $M\to l\nu Z^\prime$, subsequently $Z^\prime$ decays to neutrino anti-neutrino pair.
-Charged meson decays and short-baseline accelerator-based neutrino experiment are sensitive probes of this neutrinophilic interaction of light new particles.
-NA62 \cite{Lazzeroni:2012cx}, a kaon decay in-flight experiment, has the current strongest bound on the coupling, for $m_{Z^\prime}$ in range of 1 MeV to 40 MeV \cite{Bakhti:2017jhm}.
-Furthermore, the near detector of DUNE \cite{Acciarri:2015uup}, will constrain the scenario more stringent, due to a large number of statistics and tau neutrino detection with low background \cite{Bakhti:2018avv}.
+This interaction can lead to a new mode of meson decay, $M\to l\nu Z^\prime$, and subsequently, $Z^\prime$ decays to neutrino anti-neutrino pair.
+Charged meson decays and short-baseline accelerator-based neutrino experiments are sensitive probes of this neutrinophilic interaction of light new particles.
+The most stringent current constraint on the coupling comes from kaon decay rare event measurement at NA62 in the range of {\rm MeV} to a few ten {\rm MeV} \cite{Lazzeroni:2012cx, Bakhti:2017jhm}.
+Furthermore, the near detector of DUNE \cite{Acciarri:2015uup}, will constrain the scenario more stringently, due to a large number of statistics and tau-neutrino detection with low background \cite{Bakhti:2018avv}.
+FASER$\nu$ has the advantage of producing neutrinos from massive mesons such as charm mesons and therefore, it can help to constrain the coupling in larger mass range of $m_{Z'}$.
+Moreover, it benefits from large efficiency of tau neutrinos as well as large values of neutrino energy, so it has a great potential to determine $g_{ee} $, $g_{e \tau }$, $g_{e\mu}$ and $g_{\mu\tau} $ separately by studying the electron neutrino and tau neutrino signals.
+In this paper we study this possibility to constrain $g_{ee} $, $g_{e \tau }$, $g_{e\mu}$ and $g_{\mu\tau} $ using FASER$\nu$ and FASER2$\nu$ data.

-The purpose of this paper is to study the potential of FASER$\nu$ and FASER2$\nu$ which is a similar future upgraded experiment with higher statistics to constrain neutrinophilic secret gauge interaction with detection of tau and electron neutrinos.
+The present paper is organized as follows.
 In Sec.~II, we present a short review of the new Lagrangian and the decay rates.
 In Sec.~III, the details of the FASER$\nu$ experiment and our simulation are discussed.
 In Sec.~IV, we present our results.
 Sec.~V is dedicated to the summary and discussion.